LeoHabs/DuckTabs/readMe.md

 # DuckTabs

 ## DuckTabs 🦆 is a website built with HTML, JavaScript and SCSS, dedicated to all things ducks!
-The site consists of three main tabs: Upcoming Rubber Ducks, Duck Showroom and Rubber Duck Store.
+The site consists of three main tabs: DucksOnDeck, DuckShowroom and DuckStore.
 Each tab provides an exciting and unique experience for users.

 ## DucksOnDeck
 The first tab is all about the latest and greatest rubber ducks!
 Users can stay up-to-date with the upcoming releases.